Colors and Icons in Your Budget

 Calendar: The calendar icon means there isn't enough money for a transaction scheduled to happen later in the month.
 Using the Rent/Mortgage category as an example, when it's selected, the Inspector in the right sidebar shows the details for the upcoming, scheduled transaction in that category.

 Pie Chart: Ah, this delicious icon tells you whether or not you're on track to meet the goal you set for that category.
 When you see the pie on a yellow category, you haven't budgeted enough.
-In the Water category, we've budgeted $25, but need to budget another $25 in order to reach the Monthly Funding Goal of $50.
+In the Water category above, we've budgeted $25, but need to budget another $25 in order to reach the Monthly Funding Goal of $50.

 If it's green—like the Transportation category—you're on track!
 And that checkmark on the Internet category means the goal has been met.
 Success!